pmansour/minimeet/mv2/README.md

-Minimeet extension for Chrome extension manifest version 2, which is deprecated but works on Chromium pre-88, which is the only Chromium officially available for Raspberry PI OS as of today.
+Minimeet extension for Chrome extension manifest version 2, which is deprecated but works on Chromium pre-88.
+This version is no longer actively maintained.